ZeroKnight/ZeroBot-Perl/README.md

 First I chose C++ as I quite enjoy the language, but not being very proficient with it, it took more time than I would have liked for a side-project.
-However, wanting to learn Perl I decided to jump back in yet again and write up my old beloved bot in Perl.
+However, wanting to learn Perl I decided to jump back in yet again and write up my beloved old bot in Perl.

-I'm writing the Bot not only for fun and recreation in IRC, but as a learning experience.
-At the time of writing, I'm not all that great of a programmer yet.
+Even in this re-write there have been a few periods of where I stopped working on him for a while, only to come back and re-write his core from scratch.
+At the time of this update we're on re-design number 3!
+This current design is looking great however, and after catching up to his former capabilities, it's all new territory from there.

+The reason for writing this bot, since the very beginning, was to dive into learning how to program, and learning what makes the IRC protocol tick.
+Indeed, the aforementioned Python iteration was my first real attempt at programming, so this deranged heap of code means a fair deal to me :)

 Huh?
 You're still here?
 Okay, uh...
 -------------------------------------

-If you happen upon this Bot, do what you will with it.
-Just remember that this is in fact a *personal* project, so don't expect anything to concise, elegent, or make any ounce of sense at all.
-Also, it should go without saying there wont be much of any docs.
-I'll stop rambling now.
+If you happen to stumble upon this Bot, be it through advanced boredom or search engine black magic, do what you will with it.
+This is, of course, a *personal* project; no support, limited docs, poor design, nothing making any ounce of sense at all, etc. You know the deal.

-~Alex "ZeroKnight" George